jdmar3-comp426/a99-alpinejs/README.md

 3. Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
 8. Then put your entire development workflow in this repository.
-9. Use **Pull requests** to propose changes and incorporate them into your code from various team members.
 10. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.

 ## Team Roles!

 ### MGMT
-1. Review manager:
-2. Plan manager: Ellie Evans/Jade Henderson
+1. Plan manager(s): Ellie Evans/Jade Henderson
-3. Documentation manager: Alice Yu
+2. Documentation manager: Alice Yu

 ### The Leads
 1. Front end: Claire Liang
-2. Back end: Gerson Aguilera
+2. Back end: Claire Liang/Gerson Aguilera
 3. Database: Jade Henderson
 4. Design: Ellie Evans

-## Documentation!
+## Documentation and WorkFlow!

-For a technical look into just how the API works, check out our [documentation!](docs/documentation.md)
+For a technical look into just how the API works, check out our [documentation!](docs/documentation.md) To check out our team workflow and planning please visit [workflow!](docs/workflow.md)